NCELab/NCEL_website/index.md

 {% capture text %}

-The Neuro-Cognition and Emotion Lab (NCEL) investigates the fundamental mechanisms underlying attention, memory, decision-making, and emotional regulation.
+The Neuro-Cognition and Emotion Lab (NCEL) investigates the fundamental mechanisms underlying attention, memory, decision-making, and emotion regulation.
 We integrate cognitive neuroscience, clinical science, and computational approaches to understand how these processes interact to shape mental health across development.

 {%
   include button.html